 1. Make sure you meet all of North Carolina's eligibility requirements (see the State Requirements tab below).

-5. Take and pass the North Carolina Notary Public exam.
+3. Take and pass the North Carolina Notary exam.

-6. Complete the North Carolina Notary Public application.
+4. Complete the North Carolina Notary Application.
 Once you've filled out the application, you must get it notarized.

-7. Submit your application, your resume, the $50 application fee and a business card (optional) to the Secretary of State.
-You must submit the application within three months of taking the course.
+5. Submit the completed application and $50 fee to the Secretary of State.
+You must submit the application within three months of taking the Notary Study Course.

 Congratulations!
 You are now a North Carolina notary public!